denoland/vscode_deno/README.md

   options.
 - _Deno: Language Server Status_ - displays a page of information about the
   status of the Deno Language Server.
-Useful when submitting a bug about the extension or the language server.
+Useful when submitting a bug about the extension or the language server. _ _Deno: Reload Import Registries Cache_ - reload any cached responses from the configured import registries.
 - _Deno: Welcome_ - displays the information document that appears when the
   extension is first installed.